...

 Discovery period

-The discovery phase in divorce proceedings is pivotal, offering spouses the chance to uncover crucial information and evidence.
-It’s the stage where the truth is unveiled and transparency prevails.
+The discovery phase in divorce proceedings is pivotal, as it allows spouses to uncover crucial information and evidence.
+This stage reveals the truth and ensures transparency.
 During this period, both parties exchange documents, financial records, and other relevant information.
 This is to gain a comprehensive understanding of the marriage’s financial and factual aspects.
 From assets and debts to income and expenses, nothing remains hidden.
 It’s a process that ensures fairness and enables informed decision-making.

 Unveiling hidden assets is a prime objective of the Discovery Period.
 By using methods like document requests, interrogatories, and depositions, spouses can reveal any concealed income, property, or investments.
 No stone is left unturned, ensuring a fair distribution of assets and liabilities.
 But it’s not just about finances.
 The discovery period also addresses child custody, visitation, and support.
 Both parties gather information regarding the best interests of the children involved, ensuring a resolution that prioritizes their well-being.